-plantable area means a plantation excluding:
+plantable area means a plantation excluding-

-- (a) any area of native vegetation or area designated for the location of replacement trees that is required by the complying development standards in Division 3 of Part 4 to be retained (to the extent that the authorisation for the plantation requires compliance with those standards), and - (b) any buffer zone of a drainage feature or place, object or item of heritage significance. - R1, R2, R3 and R4 are classes of regolith stability applied to soils as follows: - R1 high coherence soils with low potential to deliver sediment, - R2 low coherence soils (when wet) with low potential to deliver sediment, - R3 high coherence soils with high potential to deliver sediment, - R4 low coherence soils (when wet) with high potential to deliver fine sediment.
+- (a) any area of native vegetation or area designated for the location of replacement trees that is required by the complying development standards in Division 3 of Part 4 to be retained (to the extent that the authorisation for the plantation requires compliance with those standards), and - (b) any buffer zone of a drainage feature or place, object or item of heritage significance. - R1, R2, R3 and R4 are classes of regolith stability applied to soils as follows- - R1 high coherence soils with low potential to deliver sediment, - R2 low coherence soils (when wet) with low potential to deliver sediment, - R3 high coherence soils with high potential to deliver sediment, - R4 low coherence soils (when wet) with high potential to deliver fine sediment.

-rainfall erosivity rating is the measure of the erosive potential of a specific rainfall event (being the product of two rainstorm characteristics: total kinetic energy of the storm multiplied by its maximum rainforest means any contiguous area of woody native vegetation dominated by rainforest species and with a rainforest structure (and it includes, but is not limited to, rainforest as defined in Integrated Forestry Operations Approvals (IFO) under the Forestry and National Park Estate Act 1998).
+rainfall erosivity rating is the measure of the erosive potential of a specific rainfall event (being the product of two rainstorm characteristics: total kinetic energy of the storm multiplied by its maximum 30 minute intensity, as defined in the Universal Soil Loss Equation).

+rainforest means any contiguous area of woody native vegetation dominated by rainforest species and with a rainforest structure (and it includes, but is not limited to, rainforest as defined in Integrated Forestry Operations Approvals (IFO) under the Forestry and National Park Estate Act 1998).